getsolus/help-center-docs/docs/packaging/submitting-a-pull-request.md

 ---
-title: Submitting a Package for Review
+title: Submitting a Pull Request for Review
-summary: Submitting a Package for Review
+summary: Submitting a Pull Request for Review
-sidebar_position: 5
+sidebar_position: 6
 ---

 # Submitting a Pull Request for Review